 - Pay license/permit and endorsement.

 A Missouri Commercial Driver's License instruction permit is valid for 6 months and its fee is $7.50.
 A three year CDL costs 22.50 and a 6 year CDL costs $45.
 A duplicate license can be made for additional charges, in case of loss of the primary one.
-Click here
+Click here for more information.